 The school moved to Barclays when we converted to academy status and set up accounts that sweep surpluses daily into a higher interest account.

 Periodically review interest rates and compare with other investment opportunities.

-The school's current policy is to only invest funds in risk free and immediately accessible deposit accounts, although the Governors will review this policy periodically.
+The school's current policy is to only invest funds in risk free and immediately accessible deposit accounts.